hardhackerlabs/medup/README.md

-# Medup is a markdown parsing toolkit!
+# Medup is a markdown parser and reader!

 ![](./docs/assets/logo.png)